-Sierra Leone profile - Media - BBC News
+Sierra Leone media guide

 Dozens of newspapers are published in Freetown, despite low literacy levels.
 Most of them are privately-run and are often critical of the government.

-By 2016 there were 160,000 internet users (Internetlivestats.com).
-Poverty, irregular power supplies and illiteracy act as curbs on internet access., says RSF.
+Poverty, irregular power supplies and illiteracy act as curbs on internet access. says RSF.
+There were 1.04 million internet users by December 2021, comprising just 12% of the population (Internetworldstats.com).

 Television